 The word Gethsemane is an Aramaic word meaning “oil press.”
 The garden was probably an orchard of olive trees.
 It was a quiet spot where Jesus often visited for prayer, meditation and rest.
 There, Jesus often spent the night (Luke 22:39; John 18:2) especially during the week of the crucifixion (Luke 21:37; Matthew 21:17; 24:1, 3; 26:17, 18).

 At the night of His betrayal, Jesus went to the garden of Gethsemane to pray and He beseeched His disciples, “Pray that you may not enter into temptation” (Luke 22:40) but the disciples were overtaken by sleep.

-There, at Gethsemane, Judas Iscariot betrayed Jesus to the religious leaders (v.
-47).
+There, at Gethsemane, Judas Iscariot betrayed Jesus to the religious leaders (Luke 22: 47).
 And in an effort to defend Jesus, Peter struck the high priest’s servant and cut off his right ear (John 18:10).
-But Jesus healed the servant’s ear (v.
-50,51).
+But Jesus healed the servant’s ear (Luke 22: 50,51).
 Ignoring the miracle, the chief priests seized Jesus and took Him for trial that He may be killed.